BerkeYrlmz/UnrealBootcamp/README.md

-Unreal Engine 5 Essentials Bootcamp'i için açılmış bir repodur.
-Başlangıç seviyesi C++ derslerinin ödevleri için kullanıldı.
+It is a repo opened for Unreal Engine 5 Essentials Bootcamp.
+It was used for assignments in beginner C++ courses.